 Our tour continued to Market Square along the waterfront where people were selling produce and other items.

 There we saw city hall and the famous Havis Amanda fountain of a nude woman.
+I say famous because originally she created quite a scandal but now people love her.

+We walked along the Esplanade Park and Boulevard and passed Cafe Kapelli, a famous 19th century hangout.
 It is also a big shopping street where I saw a Marimekko store, made famous by Jackie Kennedy.

 If this city stands out from other cities we have visited, it is because of its famous 20th century and now 21st century architecture.
 Over 70 buildings were designed by Finnish architect Eliel Saarinen and here are just a few.